maratbn/LoginRequirePress/loginrequirepress/readme.txt

 * Version incremented to 1.0.0 to signify public release.
 * Tested up to WordPress 4.5
 * Login Required status indicators now in red.
+* Added new 'Default Visibility' column, that indicates posts' present visibility according to the default WordPress logic without this plugin.

 = 0.1.2 =
 * Minor improvement to plugin WordPress description meta field.